-Second, the Committee evaluates his performance and leadership, compares his pay to the median range of market compensation, and reviews his pay in relation to the pay of the other named executive officers.
-The Committee determined that Mr. Farr played a vital role in achieving this financial performance in fiscal 2007.
-His leadership was central to numerous accomplishments underpinning this performance, including:
+Second, the Committee evaluates the CEO's performance and leadership, compares his pay to the median range of market compensation, and reviews his pay in relation to the pay of the other named executive officers.
+The Committee noted that in his eighth year as CEO, Mr. Farr continued to provide strong leadership for the entire global organization as he positioned the Company for long term success in a challenging economic environment.
+In addition to executing the financial performance described above, Mr. Farr: